datacarpentry/2015-03-09-ISI-CODATA/lessons/scripting/02-pipeline.md

 can control this by adding `.headers on` before the query.

-Now that we know how to script the database import and SQL subsetting, we add the other csV file imports and replace the query in the sqlite script with the one that subsets the data in the way that enables us to aggregate them in R by genus rather than species.
+Now that we know how to script the database import and SQL subsetting, we add the other csv file imports and replace the query in the sqlite script with the one that subsets the data in the way that enables us to aggregate them in R by genus rather than species.